 Employee suffering from paranoid delusions did not have a disability

-The Employment Appeal Tribunal (EAT) has held in Sullivan v Bury Street Capital Ltd that an employee who suffered from paranoid delusions that affected his timekeeping and attendance did not have a disability.
+The Court of Appeal has upheld the tribunal's decision in Sullivan v Bury Street Capital Ltd that an employee who suffered from paranoid delusions that affected his timekeeping and attendance did not have a disability.

 The claimant was employed as a senior sales executive who, from the outset of his employment, had a relaxed attitude towards timekeeping.
 Following a short relationship with a Ukrainian woman, he became convinced in May 2013 that he was being monitored and followed by a gang of Russians connected with the woman.
 The Chief Executive of the company (D) became aware of this belief and noted that the claimant was "in a bad place psychologically and physically".
 The claimant experienced difficulty sleeping and his attendance and behaviour at work became rather erratic.
 D invited the claimant to join him on a business trip to New York during which the claimant informed him that his condition was improving.
 In early 2014 the claimant saw a doctor and psychologist, both of whom noted improvements in the claimant's presentation and working relationships.